leecr1215/leecr1215/README.md

 ### Hi there 👋

-🌱 Hello my name is chelim.
+🌱 Hello my name is Chelim.

-🎓 I'm a student majoring in computer science and engineering at Chungnam National University.
+🎓 I'm majoring in computer science and engineering at Chungnam National University.

-💗 I'm be interested in image processing and web programming.
+💗 I'm interested in web programming.

-👩‍💻 I am studying Java and Python languages.
+👩‍💻 I am studying TypeScript and React.